jsfakianos/GPU_status/README.md

 # GPU Status
 A simple python script to watch the GPU churn away at your numbers.
+It's useful for optimizing data preparation that is passed to your machine learning models.

+# Requirements
+It was written long ago in Python 2.7, then 3.0, but is atleast compatible to 3.7 Gtk 3.0
+Thread module
+subprocess module
+cairo

 #### Figure of status bar in action
 ![GPU Status](Screenshot.png)